SoundAsleep Camping Series Air Mattress

 - Some owners report slow leaks

-An 18-inch elevated Dura-Beam queen with a built-in AC pump and Fiber-Tech internal beams, one of the lowest-cost ways to get a real-bed height airbed.
+An 18-inch lifted Dura-Beam queen with a built-in AC pump and Fiber-Tech internal beams, one of the lowest-cost ways to get a real-bed height airbed.
 The built-in AC electric pump inflates it in about 3 minutes and deflates it just as fast.
 One switch does the whole job, with no separate pump to lose.

 Folds back into a box-sized bundle for a closet or trunk.
 A tall, cheap queen with a fast built-in pump that does the job at home, as long as you can reach an outlet and accept some slow air loss.
 It scores 84 out of 100.